This is a beginning to intermediate level course. After completing this course, mental health professionals will be able to:

 Obesity is defined as having excess body fat with a BMI of 30 or higher.

-Body Mass Index (BMI) is the most commonly used method to measure body fat.
+BMI is the most commonly used method to measure body fat, albeit indirectly.
 The BMI is a calculation based on a ratio of body weight to height.
 It is not gender or age specific.
 BMI does not directly measure percent of body fat, but it is a more accurate indicator of overweight and obesity than relying on weight alone.

 Weight Percentages is another method to calculate overweight or obesity.
 A number of organizations offer tables based on age, height, and weight.
 The Metropolitan Life Insurance Company Weight Table is often utilized for this purpose.
 See Metropolitan Life Insurance Company Weight Table for the Met Life Weight Tables.
 Weight falls in one of four categories depending on how much above normal an individual’s weight is for her/his height and age.